-For mountain biking, “I direct them to Air Capital Memorial Park.
+For mountain biking, head to Air Capital Memorial Park.
 This is a KSS trail that was built in conjunction with the city of Wichita on park land just southeast of the intersection of Maize Road and Highway 54.
-There are 2 miles of trail on 10 acres.
-It does not seem like much but the quality and variety of experiences of the trail make it feel bigger and encourages the rider to do repeated laps.
-There are three loops within the park.
-The North Loop is ½ mile that may challenge some beginners but will prepare them for the more technical 1-mile West Loop.
-The East Loop has enough features made from the construction debris that was deposited in the park during highway construction that is makes a playful area for the more experienced trail rider.
-Additional trail is planned within the park and future extension of the Prairie Sunset Trail will bring cyclists and hikers right into the action.”
+There are 2 miles of trail on 10 acres, offering quality and variety of experiences among three loops.
+The North Loop is .5-mile that may challenge some beginners but will prepare them for the more technical 1-mile West Loop.
+The East Loop has enough features made from the construction debris that was deposited in the park during highway construction that makes a playful area for the more experienced trail rider.

-The Prairie Sunset Trail is one of the most-used rail trails in Kansas and is a favorite of local experienced riders but also great for beginners.
+Prairie Sunset Trail is one of the most-used rail trails in Kansas and is a favorite of local riders and great for all levels.
 When completed, the Prairie Sunset Trail will be a 15-mile corridor from Garden Plain to west Wichita.
 About 12 miles are currently open, including 10 bridges, a tunnel and a covered bridge as you ride through interesting flora and fauna.

 In east Wichita, you’ll find the Redbud Trail running from near downtown Wichita at I-135 east 11 miles through the city then toward Augusta.
 Within Wichita city limits the trail is paved to Woodlawn, with a nice crossing to connect to the Armour Bike Boulevard, one of the city’s low-speed, low-volume street bicycle routes.
-Redbud Trail is still gravel from there to the Sedgwick County line and parts of the trail beyond the county are still undeveloped.

 For more information on Wichita-area bicycling trails, visit these resources: